daattali/beautiful-jekyll/_posts/2022-08-06-opp-real-world-data-generation.md

 comments: true
 ---

-In this blog post, we explore how to move away from procedure-based code and increase code usability by following object-oriented programming principles.
-To this end, we refactor the code from one of our previous blog posts, namely [Generating Realistic Testing Data for Manufacturing Analytics Software](https://zhenev.github.io/2022-07-16-real-life-sensor-data-modeling/).
-By streamlining our code and incorporating OPP techniques, we aim to make the data generation process mentioned there more efficient, scalable, and easy to maintain for future development.
+In this blog post, I explore how to move away from procedure-based code and increase code usability by following object-oriented programming principles.
+To this end, I refactor the code from one of the previous blog posts, namely [Generating Realistic Testing Data for Manufacturing Analytics Software](https://zhenev.github.io/2022-07-16-real-life-sensor-data-modeling/).
+By streamlining the code and incorporating OPP techniques, I aim to make the data generation process mentioned there more efficient, scalable, and easy to maintain for future development.
 Let's dive into the details and see how we can achieve this goal.

-Our class will be called `FlowSensorDataGenerator`.
+I introduce class called `FlowSensorDataGenerator`.
 Its goal is to generate realistic minute-wise demo data for a sensor such as electrical current sensors or flow meters in a batch manufacturing process.
 The data generation will consist of three steps:
 1. Initializing a class object by providing basic parameters such as the lower and upper limits of the flow/current, the average duration of batches, the average time window between batches, and the start time of the time series.
 2. Defining a mapping of parameters for four data generating patterns: regular, with omissions, with malfunctions, and zero time series.
 3. Generating a combined time series by means of pre-defined sequence of the four types of data generating patterns.